zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/use-excel-documents/import-a-large-excel-file.md

 ## Introduction

 Use XML-to-domain mapping to create a new import entity from an Excel sheet in a quick, semi-automated way.
+There is also a new & fully automated way available to create placeholder entity based off of Excel files, refer section **Using Data Importer Extension to create Entity using a Large Excel.**

 This how-to teaches you how to do the following: